 The scheme covers payments for:

 - Special expense payments, to cover specific injury-related needs which are not available free of charge from any other source

 - Fatal injuries, including loss of parental services and financial dependency

 - Personal injury following a period of abuse

 - Loss of earnings

 The CICA is strict about claimants complying with its rules, and quite rightly so, as they only want to pay compensation to victims who are genuinely entitled to it.
 If you check out their website you can see all the rules and exceptions so that you can decide if you can proceed with a compensation claim.

 Making a compensation claim by using Accident Advice Helpline to help

 The above is the basics of the Criminal Injury Compensation Scheme, and we can help you submit your claim to the CICA.
-Like all personal injury claims, they can be time consuming and complex if you have not made a claim before, but we aim to made it simple and quick taking all the stress off your shoulders.
+Like all personal injury claims, they can be time-consuming and complex if you have not made a claim before, but we aim to make it simple and quick taking all the stress off your shoulders.